IBM/appsody-sample-quote-app/README.md

 We will use the `appsody deploy` command for the deployments.
 This command
 * builds a deployment image for production usage (i.e. it does not include development-mode tools)
-* pushes the image to your designated image repository
+* pushes the image to your designated image registry
 * builds a deployment yaml file
 * applies the yaml file to your Kubernetes cluster